abtinkd/ctms/contrib/iasbs_sharif-ctms/ReadMe.md

 ## Compiling CTMS

-In order to compile the source codes and build `convert_wikipedia` and `ctmsmain`, use following commands:
+In order to compile the source codes and build `convertmain` and `ctmsmain`, use following commands:
 ```
 ~/snap/contrib/iasbs_sharif-ctms$ make all
 ```
 or build them separately:
 ```
-~/snap/contrib/iasbs_sharif-ctms/convert_wikipedia$ make
+~/snap/contrib/iasbs_sharif-ctms/converter$ make
 ~/snap/contrib/iasbs_sharif-ctms/ctms$ make
 ```